v0lta/Complex-gated-recurrent-neural-networks/README.md

 In order to re-run the human-motion prediction and music transcription experiments in the paper take a look at the human_motion_exp and music_exp directories.

-Use the montreal_eval.py file to recreate our experiments on the memory and adding problem, shown in figures 2 and 3 of the paper.
+Use the montreal_eval.py file to recreate our experiments on the memory and adding problem shown in figures 2 and 3 of the paper.

 This repository contains tensorflow ports of the Theano code at: